 When I was young, there was a popular children’s cartoon about a special little boy.
-He didn’t have a rare talent, or an intellect capable of solving complex math equations, but he was dead, and that did make him stand out.
+He didn’t have a rare talent, or an intellect capable of solving complex math equations but he was dead and that counted for something.
 Despite being a ghost, which would undoubtedly cause most people to bemoan the cruelty of their fate, this young lad was surprisingly chipper.
 In fact, he only wanted to focus on one thing: spreading good cheer.
 Heartbreaking, really.
 The show was called Casper the Friendly Ghost and the creators were quick to add the qualifier “friendly” so that overly sensitive children like myself wouldn’t shit themselves out of fear.
 It was reassuring to know that this fictional ghost didn’t want to drag me to the underworld, unlike the real ghost lurking inside the steamer trunk my parents kept in the basement.

 As a television writer, it’s hard for me to imagine how this show got sold.
 If I tried to pitch it, I’m certain TV executives would put me through the wringer.